jamiehenzy/Genome-analysis_UNIX_HPC/Unix_2.md

 	CAG

 That's a long command, but it does a lot.
 Try to break down each step and work out what it is doing (you will need to consult the man page for some commands maybe).
 Notice that I use one of the other redirect operators `<` to read from a file.
 It took seven Unix commands to do this, but these are all relatively simple Unix commands; it is the combination of them together which makes them so powerful.
 One might argue that when things get this complex with Unix that it might be easier to do it in Python!

+#### Task U45.1
+Explain what each of the seven components of the command above does.

 ---